-Following a narrow stretch of coastline along Croatia’s Adriatic Sea coast is the beautiful Makarska Riviera.
+The beautiful Makarska Riviera follows a narrow stretch of coastline along Croatia’s Adriatic Sea coast.

-It’s only a few kilometres wide at most points but spans a distance of around 60 kilometres (37.5 miles), covering quiet coves and quaint villages, while the city of Makarska sits at its heart.
+It’s only a few kilometres wide at most points but spans around 60 kilometres (37.5 miles), covering quiet coves and quaint villages, while the city of Makarska sits at its heart.

-The Riviera can only be a couple of kilometres wide because it is wedged between the sea and the Biokovo Mountains.
+The Riviera can only be a few kilometres wide because it is wedged between the sea and the Biokovo Mountains.

 This mountain range is the second-highest in the country and great for hiking, giving a striking and scenic backdrop to the Riviera.

 The Riviera is best known as a summer sun destination with plenty of beaches to relax and a promenade to walk on.

 The fact that the scenery rivals many of the best places in the Mediterranean is a bonus, as is the fact that this stretch of coastline is quieter than many other well-known tourist destinations in the Adriatic and Med regions.

 Towns and Villages to Explore